Tail Docking, Ear Cropping and Declawing – The Facts

-Docking, cropping, and declawing are outdated and controversial procedures which were still regularly performed not so long ago.
+Docking, cropping, and declawing are outdated and controversial procedures that were still regularly performed not so long ago.
 Over the years, more and more countries have banned or restricted these procedures, and the general belief about the necessity of them has shifted.
 However, there are still many countries without any rules regarding docking, cropping, and declawing, and they are still commonly performed on pets.
-So let’s dive deeper into what docking, cropping, and declawing is, why these practices are outdated, and why one shouldn’t dock, crop or declaw their pet even if not forbidden by law.
+So let’s dive deeper into what docking, cropping, and declawing are, why these practices are outdated, and why one shouldn’t dock, crop or declaw their pet even if not forbidden by law.

 Tail Docking